Lasse005/CSBomb/README.md

 Presets is a menu for preset settings for gamemodes where its quick way of changing settings without going into setting and doing all manually
 * #### User Default
 Uses the default setting that is used when booting up
-* #### GM/TTP/TTD/CL/DFN
+* #### GM/TTP/TTD/CL/DFN/M
-This is the format i use to say the presets without typing everything out GM = the Gamemode
+This is the format i use to say the presets without typing everything out, GM = the Gamemode,
-TTP = Time to Plant
+TTP = Time to Plant,
-TTD = Time to Defuse
+TTD = Time to Defuse,
-CL = Code lenght
+CL = Code lenght,
-DFN = Delay for numbers
+DFN = Delay for numbers,
+M = Mistake